kittenbothk/kittenbothk-Eng/functional_module/PWmodules/powerBrickRFID.md

 ---

-Connect the Music Module to the I2C port of Armourbit with a 4Pin cable.
+Connect the RFID Module to the I2C port of Armourbit with a 4Pin cable.

 ![](./images/rfid_wire.png)

 ### Robotbit

 ---
-Connect the Music Module to the I2C port of Robotbit.
+Connect the RFID Module to the I2C port of Robotbit.

     Blue(A)->SCL, Green(B)->SDA